 We taught the “knights” that the easiest way to serve their boys is to respect them.
 If you respect those around you, they’re more inclined to respect you.
 If they respect you, they’re more likely to incorporate your feedback into their behaviour and truly listen to what you’re asking them to do.
 They won’t merely sit around after completely a task waiting for you to hand them the next one, and instead they’ll proactively seek out ways to be helpful.

-Meanwhile, if those under you feel they have to walk on eggshells around you with even the slightest mistake causing them to get raked over the metaphorical coals, they might try to work their hardest to not make a mistake, but a lot of their attention that could go towards doing their job right is now going towards watching over their shoulder to make sure they haven’t awoken the dragon.
-In addition, if given a choice, people prefer leaders who are caring and compassionate instead of leaders who are taskmasters and drill instructors.
+If people feel they need to walk on eggshells around you out of fear that the slightest mistake will cause them to get raked over the metaphorical coals, they might try to work their hardest to not make a mistake.
+On the other hand, a lot of their energy and attention that might have gone towards doing their job right is wasted going towards looking over their shoulder to ensure they haven’t awoken the dragon.
+In addition, people prefer leaders who are caring and compassionate instead of leaders who are taskmasters and drill instructors.
 So if your employees have a choice, they will eventually leave for greener pastures.

 Don’t be a Door Mat

 At the same time, you won’t have respect if your employees feel they can walk all over you.
-If missed deadlines are never a problem, unexpected absences are rampant, and no one listens to your instructions, sure, you won’t have employees flocking to leave your company in droves for better conditions, but you’ll also obviously end up with inefficient employees wasting the company’s time and money.
-Resulting in them, and probably you, being let go.
+If employees are disrespectful and undisciplined, sure, they may not leave your company for better conditions.
+However, your employees will be inefficient and waste the company’s time and money.
+This will ultimately result in them, and possibly even you, being let go.

-Instead of either of those two extremes, a synthesis of the two is required.
+Don’t simply choose either of the two extremes: a balance between the two will be more effective.
 There are times when you need to lay down the law and reprimand the people working for you.
-There are also times when those people need an ear to understand the problems and difficulties they’re facing and a helpful hand to guide them.
-Using only one method or the other cripples your leadership abilities and it is only when you are both firm and compassionate as a leader that you will earn the respect and trust of those underneath you and unleash your full potential.
+There are also times when those people need an ear to understand the difficulties they’re facing and a helpful hand to guide them.
+Using only one method or the other cripples your leadership abilities.
+It is when you are firm and compassionate as a leader that you will earn the respect and trust of those you manage.
+You will then unleash your full potential.

-Ultimately, these leadership lessons we taught to the boys are vital for everyone, whether or not they’re currently in a position that requires leadership.
+Whether or not they’re in a position that requires leadership, lessons we taught to the boys are vital for everyone.
 Everyone at some point in their lives will be in charge of something.
-Whether that’s a multi-million dollar project or 10 children at a summer camp, no matter how large or small the opportunity effective compassionate leadership inevitably leads to further leadership opportunities down the road.
+Regardless of the size of the organisation, effective compassionate leadership inevitably leads to further leadership opportunities down the road.